A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Results

 \subsection{Quantitative Benchmarking of the CRNN-Based HTR System}

 The proposed CRNN architecture (Section \ref{subsec:crnn_arch}) was evaluated across the six Arabic-script datasets described in Section \ref{sec:datasets} on the original data without any data cleaning.
-Table 2 summarizes the performance of this CRNN in comparison with previously reported results.
+Table~\ref{tab:result} summarizes the performance of this CRNN in comparison with previously reported results.
 For our CRNN results, we report mean CER with standard deviation across three independent training runs.

 While most CNN–BiLSTM–CTC models share a similar high-level structure, implementation details can strongly influence recognition performance.
 As described in Section~\ref{subsec:crnn_arch}, our CRNN follows the Best Practices framework~\cite{retsinas2022best}, which contributes to the consistent performance gains observed across datasets.
-On the \textbf{KHATT} dataset, our model achieves a new SoTA CER of \textbf{8.45\%}, outperforming both traditional CRNN-based methods~\cite{bouchal2025towards} and recent Transformer based systems such as TrOCR~\cite{chan2024hatformer} and DAN~\cite{aljishi2024comparative}, despite not using synthetic data.
+On the \textbf{KHATT} dataset, our model achieves a new SoTA CER of \textbf{8.46\%}, outperforming both traditional CRNN-based methods~\cite{bouchal2025towards} and recent Transformer based systems such as TrOCR~\cite{chan2024hatformer} and DAN~\cite{aljishi2024comparative}, despite not using synthetic data.

-For \textbf{Muharaf}, we outperform the baseline model from~\cite{saeed2024muharaf} by eight absolute percentage points, reducing CER from 18.1\% to \textbf{10.11\%}.
+For \textbf{Muharaf}, our CRNN achieves a CER of 10.11\% using the public subset only, outperforming the baseline model~\cite{saeed2024muharaf} by eight absolute percentage points.
 Furthermore, our model surpasses the Transformer-based TrOCR system from~\cite{chan2024hatformer}, which reports 11.7\% CER on Muharaf using both the public and restricted portions of the dataset as well as large-scale synthetic data.
-Without access to the restricted split and without relying on any additional data, our CRNN achieves \textbf{10.11\%} CER on the public subset alone.